-Finance, Premises and Personnel (FPP) is a sub-committee of the main Board of Trustees.
+Finance, Premises and Personnel (FPP) is a sub-committee of the main board of trustees.
 Its purpose is to: The main responsibilities of the Finance, Premises and Personnel Committee are:

-- o The initial review and authorisation of the annual budget - The regular monitoring of actual expenditure and income against budget; - Ensuring the annual accounts are produced in accordance with the requirements of the Companies Act 1985 and the DfE/ESFA guidance issued to academies - Authorising the award of contracts over £10,000 - Responsibility for monitoring the adequacy and effectiveness of the Academy's systems of internal control (including review of the statement of internal control) and its arrangements for risk management, control and governance processes and for securing economy, efficiency and effectiveness (value for money). - Advising the Board of Trustees on the appointment, re-appointment, dismissal and remuneration of the financial statements auditor and the internal audit service. - Advising the Board of Trustees on the scope and objectives of the work of the internal audit service and the financial statements auditor. - Considering and advising the Board of Trustees on relevant reports by the National Audit Office, the Education Funding Agency (including those from the local provider financial assurance teams) and other funding bodies and, where appropriate, management's response to these. - Establishing, in conjunction with Academy management, relevant annual performance measures and indicators and monitoring the effectiveness of the internal audit service and financial statements auditor through these measures and indicators and deciding, based on this review, whether a competition for price and quality of the audit service is appropriate. - Monitoring the Academy's risk management plan and advising the Board of Trustees on its adequacy and effectiveness - Producing an annual report for the Board of Trustees and accounting officer which should include the Committee's advice on the effectiveness of the Academy's risk management, control and governance processes and any significant matters arising from the work of the internal audit service and the financial statements auditor. - Monitoring and advising the Board of Trustees on any alleged fraud and irregularity in the Academy's financial and other control systems and ensuring that all allegations of fraud and irregularity are properly followed up. - Recommending the annual financial statements to the Board of Trustees for approval. - Monitoring the effectiveness of the Academy's whistleblowing procedures meeting privately with the Internal and External Auditors, and separately with the Director of Finance at least once a year
+- o The initial review and authorisation of the annual budget - The regular monitoring of actual expenditure and income against budget; - Ensuring the annual accounts are produced in accordance with the requirements of the Companies Act 1985 and the DfE/ESFA guidance issued to academies - Authorising the award of contracts over £10,000 - Responsibility for monitoring the adequacy and effectiveness of the Academy's systems of internal control (including review of the statement of internal control) and its arrangements for risk management, control and governance processes and for securing economy, efficiency and effectiveness (value for money). - Advising the Governing Body on the appointment, re-appointment, dismissal and remuneration of the financial statement's auditor and the internal audit service. - Advising the Governing Body on the scope and objectives of the work of the internal audit service and the financial statements auditor. - Considering and advising the Governing Body on relevant reports by the National Audit Office, the Education Funding Agency (including those from the local provider financial assurance teams) and other funding bodies and, where appropriate, management's response to these. - Establishing, in conjunction with Academy management, relevant annual performance measures and indicators and monitoring the effectiveness of the internal audit service and financial statements auditor through these measures and indicators and deciding, based on this review, whether a competition for price and quality of the audit service is appropriate. - Monitoring the Academy's risk management plan and advising the Governing Body on its adequacy and effectiveness - Producing an annual report for the Governing Body and accounting officer which should include the Committee's advice on the effectiveness of the Academy's risk management, control and governance processes and any significant matters arising from the work of the internal audit service and the financial statements auditor. - Monitoring and advising the Governing Body on any alleged fraud and irregularity in the Academy's financial and other control systems and ensuring that all allegations of fraud and irregularity are properly followed up. - Recommending the annual financial statements to the Governing Body for approval. - Monitoring the effectiveness of the Academy's whistleblowing procedures meeting privately with the Internal and External Auditors, and separately with the Director of Finance at least once a year